1: Introduction (2014 revised version)

 Here is the link to this item: HC4 - The Church Health Review 1.pdf

-The Review has undergone a major revision at September 2014 to recast all the questions into 'open' format, to make the explanation more user-friendly and to add other material.
+The Review underwent a major revision at September 2014 to recast all the questions into 'open' format, to make the explanation more user-friendly and to add other material.
 If you use the Review I would be glad to hear about this, and I welcome ideas for improvements.
-The material has been updated with minor adjustments in September 2018.
+The material has been updated with minor adjustments in August 2020.